 LAU Model Arab League Program

 In 2011, LAU signed a Memorandum of Understanding with the National Council on US-Arab Relations (NCUSAR) and now has exclusive rights to use the title of “Model Arab League” (MAL) in its simulations in Lebanon.
-Under the slogan “Developing Arab Resources”, the program included 112 schools and 1,300 students with a final conference in February.
-The training sessions will take place at LAU Beirut and OLA Saida/Khan El Ifranj with over 120 LAU students leading the program.
+In 2021, and under the slogan “With versatility and vitality…our leadership story continues”, the program included 112 schools and 1,300 students with a final conference.
+The training sessions took place virtually with 120 LAU students leading the program.

 The LAU-MAL program helps engage students from various religious and political backgrounds in Lebanon to discuss social, political, and economic subjects that affect and shape the Arab World.
 Representing one of the Arab League’s 22 member states, student delegates work to achieve consensus on questions that diplomats face every day.
 Student leaders debate and form coalitions to draft and pass resolutions that seek to resolve some of the Arab countries’ most difficult challenges.
 Skills are honed through seven training sessions that prepare students for a two-day conference simulating the various sessions and committees of the Arab league.

-For the past nine years, more than 5,400 High school students from 112 schools have participated in the training sessions and the conference of the LAU MAL program.
+For the past ten years, more than 6,600 High school students from 112 schools have participated in the training sessions and the conference of the LAU MAL program.

 LAU Model European Union

-The Outreach and Civic Engagement department at LAU launched the fourth annual LAU Model European Union program in partnership with the Hariri Foundation for Sustainable Human Development and in cooperation with the Bringing Europeans Together Association (BETA Europe).
-Under the slogan “Moderation and Modernization”, the program included 500 delegates from 60 schools received the training in English or French in both LAU Byblos & Beirut including OLA Solidere with an LAU secretariat of 60 students.
-The final conference will take place in February.
+The Outreach and Civic Engagement department at LAU launched the fifth annual LAU Model European Union program in partnership with the Hariri Foundation for Sustainable Human Development and in cooperation with the Bringing Europeans Together Association (BETA Europe).
+In 2021 and under the slogan “With versatility and vitality…our leadership story continues”, the program included 500 delegates from 60 schools received the training in English or French virtually with an LAU secretariat of 60 students.

 The program is composed of five training sessions and final conference whereby high school students will be simulating member of parliaments in the European Parliament and Ministers in the Council of the European Union.